USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 **fuelModelID**    an integer ID referring to a specific fuel effects model

-**fuelMYGroupID**    an integer ID referring to a specific fuel model year group, which can be found in the fuelmodelyeargroup table
+**fuelMYGroupID**    an integer ID referring to a specific fuel model year group, which can be found in the fuelmodelyeargroup table.
+Note, not all IDs are defined in fuelmodelyeargroup.
+In these instances, the ID can be decoded.
+If it is 4 digits long, it is a direct model year number, and no decoding is necessary.
+If it is 8 digits long, the first 4 digits are the begin model year and the last 4 digits are the end model year.

 **fuelParameterID**    an integer ID associated with a particular fuel parameter.
 These can be mapped to parameters with the fuelparameter table